ali77gh/Chap/README.md

 // to_string = ToString = TOSTRING = to string = t o s t r_i_n_g
 ```

-variables should starts with $ which known as most loved feature of PHP. <br>
+variables should start with $ which is known as the most loved feature of PHP.<br>
 variable name rules:

 ```chp